awsk1994/finite_state_machine/README.md

 * basic abstraction for State and Event (can be expanded for future functionalities)

 ## Future TODO
+* Add more comments
 * Project structure fix
 * Add more features to Event, State
+* Implement dummy code in AlertMachine